locationtech/geotrellis/docs/guide/ingests.rst

 Ingesting Imagery with GeoTrellis
 =================================

-A common problems faced by those with large amounts of data is how it can be stored so that it can quickly queried without rereading the entire dataset.
-We refer to this process as an 'ingest' and have played around with a few different strategies for defining them.
+A common problem faced by those with large amounts of data is how it can be stored so that it can quickly queried without reading the entire dataset.
+The process of collecting data, transforming it into rasters of a desirable format, and storage for later querying, we refer to simply as an 'ingest'.
+Over the years, the GeoTrellis maintainers have played around with a few different strategies for defining and executing them.
 Long time GeoTrellis users might recall the (now deprecated and removed) `spark-etl` package (which allowed users to build monolithic Extract/Transform/Load programs with a few formatting and projection options) and the more modular `pipeline <./pipeline.html>`__ approach, borrowed from PDAL.

-As often happens yesterday's wisdom has fallen out of favor (at least among GeoTrellis maintainers) and the former ETL project is now seen as overly abstracted and unable to comfortably deal with the specificity of real life ingests.
+As often happens yesterday's wisdom has fallen out of favor and the former ETL project is now seen as overly abstracted and unable to conveniently deal with the specificity and subtlty of real life ingests.
 If you're looking for the former ETL project, it has been archived at https://github.com/geotrellis/etl.